 Dr. Simon Trüb ist wissenschaftlicher Mitarbeiter am Englischen Seminar der Albert-Ludwigs Universität Freiburg.

-Einen Überblick über alle Termine der Ringvorlesung sowie Berichte und Videos liefert die Seite Ringvorlesung.
+Einen Überblick über alle Termine der Ringvorlesung, alle Berichte und Videos liefert die Seite Ringvorlesung.